-Wichita Police see drop in crime near South Broadway after injunction on motel
+Wichita police see drop in crime near South Broadway after injunction on motel

 After police said they received a lack of cooperation from the business owners, three notices of violation of the city’s nuisance ordinance were issued.

-It’s a project that has taken some time, but police said they’ve seen a nearly 75 percent drop in aggravated assault cases since this effort began.
+It’s a project that has taken some time, but police said they’ve seen a nearly 75% drop in aggravated assault cases since this effort began.

 The cases included multiple aggravated assaults with a firearm, drug cases, sexual battery, and several others.

-“With COVID happening, I think things actually got worse, ” said Anthony Villegas, officer with WPD.
+“With COVID happening, I think things actually got worse, ” said officer Anthony Villegas.
 “Our crime began to spike.”

 Officer Villegas took a look into 911 calls and case logs to figure out where exactly the crime was coming from and found out motels were the issue.